earthly/website/blog/_posts/2021-09-22-awk-examples.md

 >
 > [Michael Feathers](https://news.ycombinator.com/item?id=13455678)

-In my mind, once an Awk program spans multiple lines, its time to consider putting it into a file.
+In my mind, once an Awk program spans multiple lines, it's time to consider putting it into a file.

 <div class="notice--info">
 **Side Note: Why Awk Scripting**

 Once we move beyond one-liners a natural question is *why*.
-As in 'Why not use python?
+As in 'Why not use Python?
 Isn't it good at this type of thing?'
 I have a couple answers for that.

 First, Awk is great for writing programs that are, at their core, a glorified for loop over some input.
-If that is what you are doing, and the amount of control flow is limited, using Awk will be more concise than using python.
+If that is what you are doing, and the control flow is limited, using Awk will be more concise than using python.

-Second, if you need to rewrite your Awk program in something else at some point so be it.
-It's not going to be more than 100 lines of code and the translation process will be straight forward.
+Second, if you need to rewrite your Awk program into Python at some point, so be it.
+It's not going to be more than 100 lines of code, and the translation process will be straightforward.

 Third, why not?
 Learning a new tool can be fun.
 </div>

 We've now crossed over from one-liners into Awk scripting.
-With Awk, this the transition is smooth.
+With Awk, the transition is smooth.
 We can embed Awk into a bash script:

 ``` bash
 $ cat average